Cancer Insurance: What You Need to Know

 Reducing your risks

 Family history and lifestyle play large roles in a person’s risk of developing cancer.
-Fortunately, there are things you can do to protect yourself and improve your overall health and cancer risks .
-In fact, almost one-third of the most common cancers could actually be prevented if everyone ate a healthful diet, was physically active every day, and maintained a healthy weight.
-Additionally, experts recommend avoiding using tobacco products, limiting consumption of red meat, avoiding processed meats, and limiting alcoholic beverage consumption.1
+Fortunately, there are things you can do to protect yourself and improve your overall health and cancer risks, including:

 Talk with your insurance agent if you want to learn more about cancer insurance and how it can help protect you and your family.
 Find an agent today!

-Cancer policies underwritten by Combined Insurance Company of America (Chicago, IL) in all states, except New York.
-In New York, Critical Illness policies underwritten by Combined Life Insurance Company of New York (Latham, NY).
+Policy underwritten by Combined Insurance Company of America (Chicago, IL) in all states, except New York.
+In New York, policy underwritten by Combined Life Insurance Company of New York (Latham, NY).
 Combined Insurance Company of America is not licensed and does not solicit business in New York.
-Cancer policies not available in all states.
 Exclusions and limitations apply.
 See policy for complete details.